jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2024/2024-11-16-understanding_acls_linux.md

 getfacl [options] file
 ```

-Where file is the file or directory whose ACLs you want to view.
+Where `file` is the file or directory whose ACLs you want to view.

 <br>

 ### Common Options:
---omit-header: Omit the comment header from the output.
+`--omit-header`: Omit the comment header from the output. <br>
--R or --recursive: Recursively display ACLs for all files in a directory.
+`-R or --recursive`: Recursively display ACLs for all files in a directory. <br>

 <br>